DancingDice/bin2c/readme.md

-This repository hosts the source code for the binary file to C file converter, "bin2c".
+This repository hosts the source code for the binary file to C language file converter, "bin2c".

-This program extracts data in unaltered binary form from the given input file and outputs that data as an array of unsigned characters ("unsigned char const", specifically) into a C language file.
+This program extracts data in unaltered binary form from the given input file and outputs that data as an array of

+unsigned characters ("unsigned char const", specifically) into C language file(s).